-Unfortunately, the company who emerges victorious from an IP battle is not always the company who deserves to win.
-In many cases, it is the company who can best survive a costly and drawn out court battle who ends up the winner.
+Unfortunately, the company who emerges victorious from an IP battle is not always the company that deserves to win.
+In many cases, it is the company that can best survive a costly and drawn-out court battle who ends up the winner.

-Which doesn’t bode well for startup, small, or mid-sized businesses who are going up against larger, more established companies prepared for the high cost of an IP war.
-A larger, better financed competitor may find it easier to vanquish your company in the courtroom over an IP dispute rather than let your product or process make it to market.
+Which doesn’t bode well for a startup, small, or mid-sized business going up against larger, more established companies prepared for the high cost of an IP war.
+A larger, better-financed competitor may find it easier to vanquish your company in the courtroom over an IP dispute rather than let your product or process make it to market.